carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 > The modifications to the serial script demonstrate four important concepts:
 >
 > * COMM_WORLD: the default MPI Communicator, providing a channel for all the
->   processes involved in this `mpirun` to exchange information with one
+>   processes involved in this `mpiexec` to exchange information with one
 >   another.
 > * Scatter: A collective operation in which an array of data on one MPI rank
 >   is divided up, with separate portions being sent out to the partner ranks.